oSamTo/TEMREG/README.md

 *Info:*
 ----------------

-* Raw data collected for activity data in the UK, and processed to standardized output (not here: C:/.../DUKEMS/Database)
+* Raw data collected for activity data in the UK, processed to standardized output
+        * Processing of data in C:/...../DUKEMS/Database/R/xxxxxxx.R
+        * Standard input files uploaded to ./data/GAM_input  (not domestic, too large)
+* Each NFR code maps to a small grouping (Profile_ID), which maps to a GAM_input data category.
 *

 * These are produced for hour, hourwday (hour for specific day of week), wday, month and yday